Morgan Spurlock: Personal life and death

-Spurlock's marriages to Priscilla Sommer, Alexandra Jamieson, and Sara Bernstein all ended in divorce.
-He had two sons, Laken James (December 9, 2006, with Jamieson) and Kallen Marcus (May 22, 2016, with Bernstein).
-Spurlock was of Scots-Irish and English descent.
+Spurlock was of Ulster Scot and English descent.
 Although he was raised Methodist, he stated in a 2014 interview with TV Guide that he had become agnostic.
 In December 2017, he revealed that he had been sexually abused as a child.

+Spurlock was married three times—to Priscilla Sommer, Alexandra Jamieson, and Sara Bernstein.
+All three marriages ended in divorce.
+He had two sons.

-On May 23, 2024, Spurlock died in upstate New York from complications of an unspecified cancer, at the age of 53.
+On May 23, 2024, Spurlock died in upstate New York from complications of pancreatic cancer at the age of 53.